 To give the pool a bit more strength, we screwed the legs of the pool to the feet.
 Before we got to the liner though we dumped a few more loads of sand into the pool.
 You’ll want a base of about an inch or two between the crushed stone and the liner.
 We just shoveled the sand out flat and then tamped it lightly with a hand tamper.
 You also need to create a cove around the outside of the pool.
 The cove should be about 4 inches high and taper about 4 inches.

 This is one thing we regret doing.
 We tend to be pretty cheap with our projects, and we decided not to buy the prefabricated coves and floor pads.
 By the end of the day we were just so tired that we didn’t perfectly pack the sand base, and it is full of footprints.
 So, learn from our mistake!
-If there’s one thing that we would have done differently, it would be using a floor pad and coves!
+If there’s one thing that we would have done differently, it would be using a floor pad and cove

 Installing the pool liner

 Once the base is ready it’s time for the liner.
 We bought a plain blue 27 foot round overlap liner.
-We first opened it up on the lawn to find the centre.
-Then we carefully folded the outside edges into the centre, and lifted the liner into the pool.
+We first opened it up on the lawn to find the center.
+Then we carefully folded the outside edges into the center, and lifted the liner into the pool.
 Then we unfolded the liner and draped the edges over the sides of the pool.
 There’s a faint line around the bottom edges of the liner and those have to be matched up at the bottom of the pool.

 Once we got the liner somewhat in place we went inside the pool (sans shoes) and tried to get as many wrinkles out as possible.
 We bought an overlap liner, which means it just folds over the top of the walls and is held in place with coping.